 Where can I get advice on my diet?

 You can ask your GP, IBD nurse or IBD specialist if they can refer you to an NHS dietitian.
 If you can’t get access to an NHS dietitian, your IBD team may be able to give you information about diet.
-Or you can find a private dietitian on the Freelance Dietitians Group website.
-All dietitians are registered with the Health and Care Professionals Council.
-Web addresses for these organisations are listed at the end of this booklet.
+Or you can find a private dietitian on the Freelance Dietitians Specialist Group website.
+All dietitians are registered with the Health and Care Professions Council.

 Be careful if you’re reading information about diet on the internet.
 If you’re not sure where to find trustworthy information, you could ask your GP or IBD team for recommendations.
 Or you can contact Crohn’s & Colitis UK or the organisations listed at the end of this page.